Mastercheef/SE2/README.md

 * Git - [Download & Install Git](https://git-scm.com/downloads).
 + JDK 11- [Download & Install JDK 11](https://openjdk.java.net/projects/jdk/11/)

+## Running Tests <a name = "running_tests"></a>
+The Spring Boot Maven plugin includes a test goal which can be used to quickly compile and run your application.
+>$ mvn test

 ## Getting Started <a name = "getting_started"></a>
 The Spring Boot Maven plugin includes a run goal which can be used to quickly compile and run your application.